 In one study, 20 regular nicotine users were asked to smell angelica oil smeared on a tissue.
 After two minutes of inhaling the vapors of the essential oil, it was found that their cravings for tobacco were reduced.

-Presently, angelica oil is known to be one of the best essential oils for smokers, considering that it also has positive effects on respiratory health, and is often used to treat respiratory problems when used in aromatherapy.
+Presently, angelica oil is known to be one of the best essential oils for smokers.
+It also has positive effects on treating respiratory problems when used in aromatherapy.

 Citrus oils are ideal for smoking withdrawal symptoms because they can be blended with other oils to deal with specific symptoms.
 For example, an individual who is feeling nervous, anxious, angry, or irritable, can use citrus oils such as grapefruit, lemon, or orange blossom to alleviate the symptoms and produce an uplifting effect.